Wilson Pickett - Biography

 Pickett signed a lucrative contract with RCA Victor in 1973, but his new deal turned out to be rather disappointing, with only three singles -- "Mr. Magic Man" (produced by Brad Shapiro and Dave Crawford), " "Take a Closer Look at the Woman You're With" and "Soft Soul Boogie Woogie (both produced by Shapiro and Pickett), all from 1973 -- managing to crack the R&B Top 20.
 Subsequent releases on his own T.K.-distributed Wicket Records (1975-76), the Atlantic-distributed Big Tree label (1978), EMI America (1979-80), Catawaba (1982), and Motown (1987) were even less successful.
 After a twelve-year hiatus from recording, the singer returned in 1999 with the Grammy-nominated CD It's Harder Now, produced by Jon Tiven for the Bullseye Blues label.
 Pickett made his final recording singing the spiritual "Don't You Ever Let Nobody Drag Yo' Spirit Down" as a guest with Linda Tillery and The Cultural Heritage Choir on the CD Say Yo' Business (2001-EarthBeat).
 Tillery, a committed feminist, found Pickett, famous for his misogynistic attitude toward women, to have been quite pleasant to work with.

 Even at the height of his career, Pickett was noted for his volatile temperament and fascination with guns.
 As his fortunes as a recording artist declined, his personal behavior worsened.
 In 1987, he was arrested for carrying a loaded shotgun in his car and sentenced to two years probation and a $1,000 fine.
-In 1991, he was arrested for driving his car over the Englewood, New Jersey, major's front lawn while allegedly screaming death threats.
+In 1991, he was arrested for driving his car over the Englewood, New Jersey, mayor's front lawn while allegedly screaming death threats.
 In 1992, he was charged with assaulting his girlfriend.
 In 1993, while driving drunk, he hit an 86-year-old Englewood pedestrian with his car.
 The man eventually died, and the singer was sentenced to a year in jail and five years probation.
 He was arrested in 1997 for cocaine possession.

 Pickett was inducted into the Rock and Roll Hall of Fame in 1991 and received a Pioneer Award from the Rhythm & Blues Foundation two years later.
 He was featured in the 2003 motion picture documentary Only the Strong Survive.
 Pickett stopped performing the following year due to declining health.
 He died of a heart attack on January 19, 2006, at a hospital near home in Ashburn, Virginia.
-Little Richard gave the eulogy at his funeral.
+Little Richard gave a beautiful eulogy at his funeral.

 Most of Pickett's classic Atlantic albums, including In the Midnight Hour (1965), The Exciting Wilson Pickett (1966), The Wicked Pickett (1967), The Sound of Wilson Pickett (1967), I'm in Love (1968), The Midnight Mover (1968), Hey Jude (1969), Right On (1970), Wilson Pickett in Philadelphia (1970), and Don't Knock My Love (1971), have been reissued on CD.
 Among the various "best-of" compilations are the Atlantic CDs Wilson Pickett's Greatest Hits (1990), A Man and a Half: The Best of Wilson Pickett (1992), The Very Best of Wilson Pickett (1993), and The Definitive Collection (2006).
 Twenty of his RCA Victor tracks were compiled in the UK for Take Your Pleasure Where You Find It: Best of the RCA Years (1999-BMG/Camden).